Skip to content

 Environment files (.env)

-This project has seven .env* files plus .envrc.
+This project has ten .env* files plus .envrc.
 Each has a different consumer and a different lifetime.
 This doc explains what each is for, who loads it, and how direnv ties them together.

 Dotenv::Rails is auto-required because dotenv is in the development, test Gemfile groups (Gemfile:243).
 It loads the standard dotenv chain into ENV before Rails initializers run: